odpi/specs/ODP-Runtime.md

 -   YARN applications SHOULD use the Web App proxy to surface their UIs to users, rather than asking users to connect directly to the Application Manager.

--   Applications SHOULD use the Java client libraries or “$HADOOP\_HDFS\_HOME/bin/hdfs getconf” to obtain configuration information, rather than reading config files directly.
+-   Applications SHOULD use the Java client libraries or `${HADOOP_HDFS_HOME}/bin/hdfs getconf` to obtain configuration information, rather than reading config files directly.
 This includes getting the YARN Resource Manager address and port information.

+-   Applications SHOULD NOT depend upon the following configuration entries, as they are known to be node specific, private to a service, security-sensitive, or otherwise problematic:

+**TODO: blacklist**

--   Applications SHOULD only use the HADOOP\_CLASSPATH environment variable hook (2.x) or the shellprofile.d infrastructure (3.x) to manipulate the runtime content of the Java classpath.
+-   Applications SHOULD only use the `HADOOP_CLASSPATH` environment variable hook (2.x) or the shellprofile.d infrastructure (3.x) to manipulate the runtime content of the Java classpath.
 Applications SHOULD NOT inject themselves into the classpath other than manipulation of this environment variable.

--   Applications SHOULD obtain the Java classpath via the “${HADOOP\_COMMON\_HOME}/bin/hadoop classpath” command with the understanding that users and platforms may add or upgrade objects in that classpath.
+-   Applications SHOULD obtain the Java classpath via the `${HADOOP_COMMON_HOME}/bin/hadoop classpath` command with the understanding that users and platforms may add or upgrade objects in that classpath.

--   Applications SHOULD obtain the version of a specific Apache Hadoop component via the appropriate “$\*\_HOME/bin/cmd version” command.
+-   Applications SHOULD obtain the version of a specific Apache Hadoop component via the appropriate `$_HOME/bin/cmd version` command.

 -   Applications SHOULD NOT assume that HDFS is the currently configured distributed file system.
-They SHOULD use “hadoop fs” commands instead of “hdfs dfs” commands.
+They SHOULD use `hadoop fs` commands instead of `hdfs dfs` commands.
 Future specifications MAY include the ability to use any file system that is compatible with the Hadoop Compatible File System (HCFS) specification.

--   Applications SHOULD either launch via the Apache Hadoop YARN ResourceManager REST API or via “${HADOOP\_YARN\_HOME}/bin/yarn jar”
+-   Applications SHOULD either launch via the Apache Hadoop YARN ResourceManager REST API or via `${HADOOP_YARN_HOME}/bin/yarn jar`

 Best practices for compatible apps to be portable and operator friendly: